rosaqq/cookie-api/README.md

 #erm about this branch
 ->benolot's code ported to python
-how to use atm in python (for those who don't have any idea how) this is for CookieMod btw:
+how to use CookieMod (for those who don't have any idea how):
 -put the CookieMod file in the same directory as your program
 -add 'import CookieMod' to the top of your program
--create a cookie obect by typing 'cookie = CookieMod()' in your program
+-create a cookie obect by typing 'cookie = CookieMod.CookieMod()' in your program
--after that use 'cookie.add_cookie([image adress aka img url])' to add cookie images to the database
+-after that use 'cookie.add_cookie([image adress aka img url])' in your program to add cookie images to the database
 -use 'cookie.cookie()' to get the filepath of a random cookie in the database

 #License